KratosMultiphysics/Kratos/applications/GeoMechanicsApplication/tests/test_element_lab/triaxial_comp_6n/README.md

 # Triaxial compression test with 6 noded elements

 This test is a drained compression tri-axial test on Mohr-Coulomb model with axi-symmetric 2D6N elements.
 It mimics a lab test, where soil properties are defined.
-The test is performed on a cube, consisting of 2 elements, as displayed in the figure below.
+In the lab this is performed on a cylindric volume of soil, with an increasing pressure applied from the top/sides of the cylinder.
+In the model test, the test is performed on a 2D cube, consisting of 2 axisymmetric elements (emulating the cylinder), as displayed in the figure below.

 ![img.png](img.png)